pmhenry/VCFriend/README.md

 	-o [ --output ] 	Name of Output File

   NONO_CALLS:
-	Removes variants for which a genotype could not be made for all samples in VCF file.
-Returns new VCF file without  specified sample.
+	Removes variants for which a genotype could not be made for all samples in VCF or Table file.
+Returns new VCF/Table file without specified sample.

 	OPTIONS:
-	-i [ --input ] 		Input VCF Table
+	-i [ --input ] 		Input VCF or Table

 	-o [ --output ] 	Name of Output File